lovato/hooks4git/README.md

 Note: All scripts you add here need to be available on your PATH for execution.
 So you need to make all of them depedencies on your current project, no matter the language it is written with.
 Per default, the available hooks are only `echo` commands, which will always pass!

+#### Built-in Scripts

+Currently, there is only one available built-in script, called 'check_branch_name.sh'.
+If you want to use, just follow the exemple on the default .ini file, on sub-section 'checkbranch'.
+This is the way to trigger built-in scripts, prefixing them with 'scripts/'.
+On 0.1 release, I was using a '_' character for built-in scripts, but that caused so many headaches, mainly when trying to make this work inside GitBash for windows (ok, that was because I was actually trying to call a bat file ... then I gave up).

 ### Output

 Here is a sample output for a Python configuration, with Flake8 (black and white... it has actually a full colored output):